alTRUEco/alTRU.Eco/index.md

 ---
-title: alTRUE - Altruistic economy using open-source technology, with data privacy
+title: Bottom-up economy to solve Scarcity | F/LOSS Toolkit with data privacy
 subtext: Updates, tips & opinions from the maintainers of alTRUEco.
 subtitle: Ecological Economy is an independent network of individuals, communities, and organizations applying the practice of Ecological Economics.
 It is a sustainable model inspired by the observation and research of small local communities in diverse locations and circumstances.
 During the development we are focusing on the Permaculture ethics and principles, following the Sustainable Development Agenda and paying exceptional attention on data privacy and transparency.
 author: eapo